When Animals Dream: Reception

 Critical reception for When Animals Dream has been generally positive.
-It has a score of 73% on Rotten Tomatoes and of 54% on Metacritic.
+On the review aggregator website Rotten Tomatoes, 71% of 21 critics' reviews are positive.
+The website's consensus reads: "This Danish feast may leave you wanting more, but When Animals Dream remains a solid attempt to redefine female adolescence through a lycanthropic lens."
+On Metacritic, the film has a weighted average score of 54 out of 100 based on 10 critics, which the site labels as "mixed or average" reviews.

 Shock Till You Drop compared the film favorably with the similarly themed films Let the Right One In and Ginger Snaps and commented that it was "a movie that lurks quietly in the shadows, stalking you until its ready to pounce and show you what big, sharp teeth it has".
 The Hollywood Reporter and Twitch Film also praised the movie, and Twitch Film wrote that it was "a tremendous feature debut, haunting and elegiac, while not shying away from violence and sex.
 There is certainly no subtlety to the film; but then again, werewolves aren't meant to be subtle."